Karl-Heinz Brunner: Member of the German Bundestag, 2013–present

 Brunner has been a Member of the German Bundestag since the 2013 federal elections.
 He has since been serving on the Defence Committee, the Committee on Legal Affairs and Consumer Protection, as well as an on the Subcommittee on Disarmament, Arms Control and Non-Proliferation.

 On the Defence Committee, Brunner serves as the rapporteur of his parliamentary group for the German Air Force.
 In his capacity as member of the committee, he has traveled extensively to visit Bundeswehr troops on their missions abroad, including the Resolute Support Mission forces at Camp Marmal in Mazar-i-Sharif, Afghanistan (2018).
 He is also spokesman for defense of the Bundestag group of the SPD parliamentarians from Bavaria.

 On the Committee on Legal Affairs and Consumer Protection, Brunner is his parliamentary group's rapporteur for bankruptcy law and LGBT rights.
 In addition to his committee assignments, he serves as vice-chairman of the German-Austrian Parliamentary Friendship Group.

 Within his parliamentary group, Brunner belongs to the more centrist Seeheim Circle.
 He is also a member of the Social Democratic Party of Austria and the Czech Social Democratic Party.

-As a member of the German delegation to the NATO Parliamentary Assembly, Brunner joined the election observation mission for the 25 May 2014 early presidential election in Ukraine during the conflict in Donbass.
+As a member of the German delegation to the NATO Parliamentary Assembly, Brunner joined the election observation mission for the 25 May 2014 early presidential election in Ukraine during the war in Donbas.
 While in Ukraine, he also met with representatives of the local LGBT community.

-In the 2019 SPD leadership election, Brunner qualified as one of the candidates for the position of the party’s chairman, but withdrew from the election on September 16th because he wanted to enable a clearer electoral decision for his fellow party members.
+In the 2019 SPD leadership election, Brunner qualified as one of the candidates for the position of the party’s chairman, but withdrew from the election on September 16 because he wanted to enable a clearer electoral decision for his fellow party members.

 Though Brunner had previously said he would not be running for a seat in the Bundestag for a third time, he announced that he will do so for the 2021 German federal election.